 - Pregnancy Exception to NCAA Five Year Period of Athletic Eligibility

-NCAA bylaw 18.104.22.168 provides that a member institution may approve a one year extension of the five year period of athletic eligibility for a female student-athlete for reasons of pregnancy.
-In order for the athletics department to invoke this provision, the student-athlete needs to authorize disclosure of her pregnancy to her coach and sport administrator.
+NCAA bylaw 188.8.131.52 provides that a member institution may approve a one year extension of the five year period of athletic eligibility for a female student-athlete for reasons of pregnancy.
+In order for the athletics department to invoke this provision, the student-athlete needs to authorize disclosure of their pregnancy to their coach and sport administrator.

 - V. Scholarship and Financial Aid During Pregnancy

 NCAA bylaw 184.108.40.206 provides that when a student-athlete is pregnant and informs the sports medicine staff, the student-athlete scholarship must remain in place for the remainder of the granting year so long as student-athlete does not voluntarily withdraw from their sport.